 Having the correct amount of attic insulation helps trap heat in your home during the winter, decreasing your energy usage because your furnace doesn’t have to work as hard, and therefore saves you money on heating bill.
 Ask your local utility companies about rebates for upgrading or installing your attic insulation.

 If you insulate your hot water pipes, it can actually help increase the temperature a couple of degrees.
 Hotter water on a decreased setting?
 That lowers your energy use and bills – yes, please!

 Get a Furnace Tune-Up

-Verify your furnace is ready to keep your family warm and comfortable all winter long with an expert Precision tune-up from Strogen's Service Experts Heating & Air Conditioning.
+Verify your furnace is ready to keep your family warm and comfortable all winter long with an expert Precision tune-up from Strogen's Service Experts.
 Currently we are providing discounts on our fall tune ups to help make sure your family stays warm and safe through the winter.
 Call 603-923-4570 today to schedule your seasonal tune-up or set up a free in-home estimate on a new, energy-efficient heating system.